bioinformatics-policlinicogemelli/ALOA/README.md

 ```
 All log files are saved into Log folder.
 The other output subfolders are named as the corresponding analysis and will be explained below.

-### 1. Merge Cell Seg Data
+### 1. Merged
-In this section the cell_seg_data.txt files for each patient are merged into a single file through the integration of phenoptr [merge](https://akoyabio.github.io/phenoptrReports/articles/consolidation.html) function.
+In this output folder, all cell_seg_data.txt files for each patient are merged into a single file through the integration of phenoptr [merge](https://akoyabio.github.io/phenoptrReports/articles/consolidation.html) function.

-For the merge, two types of files are genetared:
+Two files are genetared:
 - files where **negative cellulas** for markers of interest haven't been deleted (saved into *Merged* folder)
 - files where **negative cellulas** for  markers of interest have been deleted (saved into *Merged_clean* folder)